ryanxingql/powerqe/README.md

 ### Use LMDB for faster IO

 One can use LMDB to accelerate the IO.
-Specifically, one can store training patches/images into LMDB files.
+Specifically, one can store training patches/images in LMDB files.

 Pros: